 Alchemy Player is a free cross platform audio synthesizer which, next to a very feature rich interface for editing and mixing audio tracks, also comes with around 500MB of audio samples and presets to help you get started more quickly.
 Audio samples come in the form of a SFZ library which you can easily load, after which samples can be played and changed according to your wishes using various effects and synthesis tools.

-Alchemy Player is both a player an audio synthesizer.
-Player part allows you to browse through and play audio presets from the accompanying SFZ audio preset library, while the synthesizer is for mixing and editing those very same samples.
-Screenshot down below shows us only a part of Alchemy Player’s interface.
-Its entire top section is a sample browser where you can go navigate and select between over 200 available audio samples.
+Alchemy Player is both a player and audio synthesizer.
+The player part allows you to browse through and play audio presets from the accompanying SFZ audio preset library, while the synthesizer is for mixing and editing those very same samples.
+The screenshot below shows us only a part of Alchemy Player’s interface.
+Its entire top section is a sample browser where you can navigate and select between over 200 available audio samples.